The increase in the purchase price for energy-efficient drive systems is often quickly recovered thanks to the overall savings in energy costs.

 From 1 January 2017 motors with a rated power between 0.75 kW and 375 kW must have a minimum efficiency class IE3, or minimum IE2 if driven by an inverter.

-The above mentioned regulation will be repealed on 1 July 2021 and replaced by Regulation (EU) 2019/1781 which extends the range of motors concerned.
+The above mentioned regulation is repealed as of 1st July 2021 and replaced by Regulation (EU) 2019/1781 which extends the range of motors concerned.
 The power range has been increased from 0.12 kW, 8 poles and single-phase motors have been added.

 The efficiency specifications will follow the following schedule: